rtfpessoa/supervised-installer/README.md

+# HomeAssistant Supervised Installer

-# This installation method is for advanced users only
+> This installation method is for advanced users only

 ## Make sure you understand [the requirements](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md)